-Brandi Bryant

-Hospital VBP Program, Inpatient VIQR Outreach and Education Support Contractor
+Brandi Bryant Hospital VBP Program, Inpatient VIQR Outreach and Education Support Contractor

-April 25, 2023 2:00 p.m.
-Eastern Time (ET)
+May 22, 2024 2:00 p.m.
+Eastern Time

 DISCLAIMER: This presentation document was current at the time of publication and/or upload onto the Quality Reporting Center and QualityNet websites.
-Medicare policy changes frequently.
 Any links to Medicare online source documents are for reference use only.
 In the case that Medicare policy, requirements, or guidance related to these questions and answers change following the date of posting, these questions and answers will not necessarily reflect those changes; this Information will remain as an archived copy with no updates performed.